Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 1. Select the box object (level) and navigate to the materials tab.
 	* ![](C.jpg "Match the numbers in the image to the numbers in the list below.")
 2. [Add a material](https://youtu.be/2yOOzN0zJfQ) named `+sky` to your box (level) object.
-3. [Add a material](https://youtu.be/2yOOzN0zJfQ) named `f_im flat_light_scratchy` to your box (level) object.
+3. [Add a material](https://youtu.be/2yOOzN0zJfQ) named `cit panel_wall_vert` to your box (level) object.
-4. This is where we will assign a texture to our `f_im flat_light_scratchy` material.
+4. This is where we will assign a texture to our `cit panel_wall_vert` material.
 Your material will need to have `Use Nodes` enabled in order to make use of textures.
 5. [Assign an image texture node](https://youtu.be/2yOOzN0zJfQ) to your material.
 6. Once the image texture node has been assigned you should now see file directory options instead of a diffuse color option.
 We will be clicking on the button labeled `Open` and browsing to our H2EK install directory.
 7. Navigate to the following directory `(H2EK Install Path)\data\scenarios\bitmaps\forerunner\industrial\metals`
 	* ![](D.jpg "Match the numbers in the image to the numbers in the list below.")
 8. Select an image texture to use for your material.
-In this instance we shall use `flat_dark_scratchy.tif`.
+In this instance we shall use `panel_wall_vert.tif`.
 9. Go ahead and click the button labeled `Open Image` to set the selected image to be used by your material.
 This completes the texture assigning process.

 ```.alert info